so-wise/so-fronts/README.md

      make env
     ```

- - Activate the environment:
+ - Activate the environment in conda:

      ```
-      make ./env
+      conda activate ./env
      ```

  - Make the documentation and load it in your web browser: